fire9dragon/python-timer/README.md

 `cd python-timer`

-`pip3 install -r req.txt`
+`sudo apt install python3-tkinter`

 `python3 timer.py`

-NOTE: the thired command only needs to be run on linux if you are on windows you can ignore the "pip3 install -r req.txt"
+NOTE: the thired command only needs to be run on linux if you are on windows you can ignore the "sudo apt install pythn3-tkinter"